edgonzalez-9/Rainforest/README.md

 Rainforest is your one stop shop for online shopping.
 With a vast selection of products, detailed descriptions, customer certified reviews, and an intuitive shopping experience, Rainforest will make you wonder why you ever shopped anywhere else.

+This project is almost complete, needs to be finished and refactored.